 Do you take insurance?

-Yes, we do take insurance.
-On your first visit we will ask to make a copy of your insurance card.
-We will check with your insurance company and see how it will contribute to the care you receive in our office.
+Yes, we accept insurance.
+On your first visit, we will ask to make a copy of your insurance card.
+We will check with your insurance company and see how they contribute to covering your chiropractic care.

-Many of our practice members do not have insurance that contributes to Chiropractic care.
-You will find our rates are affordable for you to receive the recommended care plan our Doctors create for you.
+No Insurance?
+No Problem.
+Some insurances don’t contribute to chiropractic care.
+You will find our rates are affordable, and you can receive the recommended care plan our experienced Columbus Chiropractors create for you.

 Will you adjust me on the first visit?

-Yes, and here is why.
-Your health is our main priority.
-We will not, however, perform an adjustment without a proper examination first.
-We would never risk your health without thoroughly evaluating your body first and determining if you are a good candidate for chiropractic care.
-Each of our staff doctors review each case in our office.
-On your first visit we will collect all of your information along with any necessary scans and X-rays.
-Provided the doctor does not find anything during your examination or x-rays that would preclude us from adjusting you, we will give you your first adjustment in our office at that time.
-We will then schedule a follow up visit in the next day or two to review the results of your evaluation, and answer any new questions you may have about your care.
+However, we will not perform an adjustment without thoroughly evaluating your body first to determine if you are a good candidate for chiropractic care.
+On your first visit, we will collect all of your information along with any necessary scans and X-rays.
+Provided the doctor does not find anything that would prevent us from adjusting you, we will perform your first adjustment in our office, at that time.

 What adjusting technique do you use?

-Our work is based on a technique called CBP (Chiropractic Bio-Physics www.idealspine.com), which focuses on correcting shifts in your spinal column.
-We use a combination of drop tables, adjusting instruments, and traditional diversified (sometimes called Palmer Method) adjustments with that “pop” many people associate with Chiropractic.
-Part of our initial evaluation is to learn any concerns you may have about adjustment’s, and address them so that we can find the most comfortable and effective way for you to get adjusted.
+Our work is based on a technique called CBP—Chiropractic Bio-Physics (www.idealspine.com), which focuses on correcting shifts in your spinal column.
+We use a combination of drop tables, adjusting instruments, and traditional diversified (sometimes called Palmer Method) adjustments with that “pop” many people associate with chiropractic adjustments.
+Part of our initial evaluation is to learn any concerns you may have about adjustments and address them so we can find the most comfortable and effective way to adjust you.